litstack/litstack/docs/guide/basics/localization.md

 # Localization

-In Fjord can be managed multilingual.
+Fjord can be managed multilingual.
 The translation in the frontend can be done in `php` using [laravel's localization](https://laravel.com/docs/7.x/localization) service or in `vue` using [vue-i18n](https://kazupon.github.io/vue-i18n/guide/formatting.html).
 It uses the format of `laravel`, all translation strings are formatted to use them in `vue-i18n`.

 In Laravel applications that include Fjord, there are **two** different locales, one for your website and one for the Fjord application.
 So a user can manage German content in the Fjord application and still see the interface in an English version.